 Transfer the dough to a lightly floured surface and gently knead the dough four or five times.
 Pat the dough into a 7 inch round circle.
 Cut the circle in half, then cut each half into four triangle shaped wedges.
 Arrange the scones 2 inches apart on a baking sheet lined with parchment paper.
 Place the scones in the freezer for 30 minutes.

 Position the oven rack in the center of the oven and heat to 400°F. Brush the tops of the scones with milk or cream and sprinkle with coarse sugar.
 Bake for 15 to 20 minutes or until golden brown.
-Transfer to a wire rack to cool and drizzle with glaze.
+Transfer to a wire rack to cool.
 Serve immediately.

 Make ahead tip